-You date and get into relationships only to get attached, thinking that nothing can tear you apart.
+You go on a couple of dates and get into a relationship only to get attached, thinking that nothing can tear you apart.
 You share dreams and aspirations, you plan your future together.

 But there comes an unanticipated change.

 The person whom you’ve shared your life with has left with no traces.

 You look back on the experiences and dreams you shared.
 A sudden intense sense of longing emerges.
 You remember all the nights spent as if the world was yours, as if you were the only two people in the world.
 But that is just history.

 No Answer is an Answer

 Although almost all goodbyes carry with them some sort of distress, nothing is more heartbreaking than an ending that makes no sense to us.
 One that doesn’t seem to make sense any time soon.

 When you have finally found someone you feel like you strongly connect with, you hold on to them.
 You’re full of hope, not really ready to expect the worst.

 When they suddenly drop off the face of the planet, you give them the benefit of the doubt.
 There must be a reason.